by Kathy Przywara

-Preheat oven to 350 °F. Prepare an 8" or 9" cake pan.
-I use Cake Release* and parchment, but you can also grease well and flour your pan.
+Preheat the oven to 350 °F. Prepare an 8" or 9" cake pan.
+I use Cake Release* (recipe below) and parchment, but you can also grease well and flour your pan.

 Starting with the white batter, put one disher of batter into the center of the prepared pan.
 Let the batter spread naturally, don't try to move the pan around to get it to flow.
 Put one disher of chocolate batter in the middle of the white batter.
 Again, just let it flow naturally.
 Don't wait a long time between each addition - just keep going with an even rhythm.
 Continue in this manner until all of the batter is used.

 Bake at 350 °F for 25-30 min or until it tests done.
 All ovens are a little different, so go by doneness check and not time.
 Remove from oven and allow to cool on a rack for 15 minutes.
 Remove from pan and allow to cool completely on a rack.
 Transfer to a serving plate.

 You can frost this if you wish, but it's pretty and delicious all on its own.